lmassach/colormaps/README.md

-# colormaps
+# Colormaps
-Colormaps and colormap-related utilities
+Colormaps and colormap-related utilities.